-The actuarial assumptions used in the July 1, 2020 valuation were based on the results of an actuarial experience study for the period July 1, 2014 to June 30, 2018.
-It is likely that future experience will not exactly conform to these assumptions.
-To the extent that actuarial experience deviates from these assumptions, the emerging liabilities may be higher or lower than anticipated.
-The more the experience deviates, the larger the impact will be on future financial statements.
+The actuarial assumptions used in the July 1, 2021 valuation were based on the results of an actuarial experience study for the period July 1, 2018 to June 30, 2021.

-In accordance with State statute, the long-term expected rate of return on plan investments (7 % at June 30, 2021) is determined by the State Treasurer after consultation with the Directors of the Division of Investment and Division of Pensions and Benefits, the board of trustees and the actuaries.
+In accordance with State statute, the long term expected rate if return on plan investments (7% at June 30, 2022) is determined by the State Treasurer, after consultation with the Directors of the Division of Investment and Division of Pensions and Benefits, the board of trustees and the actuaries.
+The long term expected rate of return was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+These ranges are combined to produce the long term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-Best estimates of arithmetic real rates of return for each major asset class included in the PERS's target allocation as of June 30, 2021 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the PERS's target allocation as of June 30, 2022 are summarized in the following table:

-Long-Term

-Expected Real

-Target Rate of
+Target Long-Term Expected

-Allocation Return
+Asset Class Allocation Real Rate of Return

-27.00% 8.09%
+US Equity 27.00% 8.12%

-13.50% 8.71%

-5.50% 10.96%
+Non US Developed Markets Equity 13.50% 8.38%

+Emerging Markets Equity 5.50% 10.33%

-13.00% 11.30%
+Private Equity 13.00% 11.80%

-3.00% 9.15%

-8.00% 7.40%
+Real Estate 8.00% 11.19%

-2.00% 3.50%

-8.00% 7.60%
+Real Assets 3.00% 7.60%

+High Yield 4.00% 4.95%

-8.00% 1.68%
+Private Credit 8.00% 8.10%

+Investment Grade Credit 7.00% 3.38%

+Cash Equivalents 4.00% 1.75%

-4.00% 0.50%
+U.S. Treasuries 4.00% 1.75%

-5.00% 95.00%

-3.00% 3.35%

-Allocation 27.00% 13.50% 5.50% 13.00% 3.00% 8.00% 2.00% 8.00% 4.00% 5.00%
+Risk Mitigation Strategies 3.00% 4.91%

-Discount Rate - The discount rate used to measure the total pension liability was 7.00% as of June 30, 2021.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made based on 100% of the actuarially determined contributions for the State employer and 100% of actuarially determined contributions for the local employer.
-Based on those assumptions, the plan's fiduciary net position was projected to be available to make projected future payments of current plan members.
-Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments to determine total pension liability.
+Discount Rate - The discount rate used to measure the total pension liability was 7.00% as of June 30, 2022.
+The projection of cash flows used to determine this discount rate assumed that contributions from plan members will be made as the current member contribution rates and that contributions from employers and the nonemployer contributing entity will be based on 100% of the actuarially determined contributions for the local employers.
+Based on those assumptions, the plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
+Therefore, the long term expected rate of return on plan investments was applied to all projected benefit payments in determining the total pension liability.